Medics dash to rural Haiti as cholera kills 13 in Matthew's wake

 As the shock of the storm wore off, the enormity of the damage was beginning to sink in.

 "I have land but I don't have a house anymore.
-It's starting to traumatise me, my head hurts.
+It's starting to traumatize me, my head hurts.
 I think about it too much," said Jean Vinel Joseph, 36, a medical orderly.

 (Reporting by Joseph Guyler Delva; Writing by Simon Gardner; Editing by Toni Reinhold)